MarioVilas/winappdbg/doc/source/Signature.rst

 These are the elements included in the signature:

+* **Processor architecture**:

+  For different platforms the locations in the code would change.
+So if the locations are the same, it may be just a coincidence rather than the same crash.

+  But most importantly, even if it were the same crash we'd like to know we can trigger it in multiple platforms.

 * **Event code** and **exception code**:

   Wouldn't make sense not to include them. :)